seunghophysics/NTag/README.md

 3. The "ReadEvent" functions mentioned above also call `NTagEventInfo::AppendRawHitInfo` to append the raw TQ hit information from the common block `sktqz` to the private member vectors of `NTagEventInfo`: `vTISKZ`, `vQISKZ`, and `vCABIZ`.
 The neutron capture candidates will be searched for within these raw TQ vectors.

-4. If the raw TQ vectors are set, `NTagEventInfo::SearchNeutronCaptures` will search for neutron capture candidates, looking for N10 peaks within the ToF-subtracted `vTISKZ`.
+4. If the raw TQ vectors are set, `NTagEventInfo::SearchNeutronCaptures` will search for neutron capture candidates, looking for NHits peaks within the ToF-subtracted `vTISKZ`.
 The properties of the found capture candidates will be passed on to the class `NTagTMVAVariables`, which holds the variables to be fed to the neural network.

 5. The class `NTagTMVA` will feed variables from `NTagTMVAVariables` to ROOT::TMVA, and the TMVA reader will evaluate the weights and the input variables to find the classifier output.
 The classifier output will be copied to the event variables in `NTagEventInfo`.